google/flink-connector-gcp/connectors/bigtable/README.md

 Column Family `family1` would have columns `name, age` and Column Family `family2` would have columns `city, zipCode`.

+You can find more information about Column Families in the [official Bigtable documentation](https://cloud.google.com/bigtable/docs/schema-design#column-families).

 ### Supported Types

 Both `RECORD` and `ROW` are not supported unless it's to define a Column Family in `Nested Rows Mode`.
-Double nested are not supported.
+Double nested rows are not supported.
 For those and other unsupported types, you can use `BYTES`.

 #### `GenericRecordToRowMutationSerializer`